Month 1 Deliverable

 Don't fight the all-in-one narrative.
 Fight on outcomes.

-New Logo vs. Existing Business
+New Logo vs. Existing Kipu Customer

 Two completely different motions.
 Treat them that way.